simoneparisotto/TDV-for-video-denoising/README.md

 **Date: 24/06/2019**

-This is a companion software for the [submission](https://arxiv.org/pdf/1812.05063.pdf):
+This is a companion software for the paper [Total Directional Variation for Video Denoising](https://link.springer.com/chapter/10.1007%2F978-3-030-22368-7_41).
+Please cite as:

 ```
 @article{ParSch19,